Eleveres/simple_sockets/README.md

 ```C
 uint32_t create_ipv4_server(uint16_t server_port, uint8_t sock_type);
 ```
+Parameters:
+* server_port: the port which the server will be listening on
-This function accepts 2 parameters: the port to listen on and the socket type (TCP or UDP)
+* sock_type: the type of socket to use for this server (TCP or UDP)

+Return value:
+* a socket file descriptor

+Summary:
+The function will create the socket, bind it to the computer's local IP and make sure the addresse used can be reused.

 ## Deployment